 o Teacher Recommendations in the content areas (ELA, Math, Sci, SS).

-o Any student not meeting these criteria at the end of any marking period will be removed from the AP program and placed into a regular class.
+o Any student not meeting these criteria at the end of any marking period may be removed from the AP program and placed into a regular class.